jeanlaurent/cursive-app-website/README.md

 # Cursive Serpodile WebSite

-should be up at http://jeanlaurent.github.io/cursive-app-website
+should be up at http://jeanlaurent.github.io/cursive-app-website and http://cursive.serpodile.com

 # Todo